 But it has never stopped people from asking the question, what do women want?

-Given this massive gender gap in my personal approval numbers, a 31-point gender gap, it seems reasonable for me to convene a summit, a summit of all the women in this audience,
+Given this massive gender gap in my personal approval numbers, a 31-point gender gap, it seems reasonable for me to convene a summit,

-or as many of them as we can get into breakout groups, and perhaps devote an hour in an upcoming program to calls only from women who genuinely want, they could be liberal conservative, it can be non-audience members, it could be audience members.
+a summit of all the women in this audience, or as many of them as we can get into breakout groups, and perhaps devote an hour in an upcoming program to calls only from women who genuinely want, it could be liberal, conservative, it could be non-audience members, it could be audience members.

 But I want some of these women to start telling me, well, what it is I must do to close the gender gap.

-Or, if not what It is I must do to close the gender gap, what it is I've done that has caused the gender gap.
+Or if not what it is I must do to close the gender gap, what it is I've done that has caused the gender gap.

 Assuming the gender gap is true and that the poll is true, we'll accept it for what it is for the sake of the exercise.

-So we'll have a uh uh uh uh uh uh a female summit with breakout groups discussing and reporting back to me uh over several intervals in time as we try to ascertain what I must do to attract women isn't this much the same as what our conservative intelligence is asking what do we do to attract the Hispanic voters?
+So we'll have a female summit with breakout groups discussing and reporting back to me over several intervals in time as we try to ascertain what I must do to attract women.

 So we'll do that.